Should White Quartz Countertops Be Sealed

 From Our Stone Pro:

-As you have discovered, quartz counters do not shine like a polished granite.
-It is not recommended to use a polish on quartz surfaces because a polish that contains wax will build up and show wear.
-However, there are alternative solutions to polishes that contain wax.
-For example, ioSeal™ won't build up like a typical wax.
-It adds shine and progressively seals, adding an additional level protection.
+As you have discovered, quartz counters do not shine like polished granite.
+It is not recommended to use a standard type of polish on quartz surfaces because many standard types of polish contain wax that can build up, flake off, and show wear over time.

 - Strong alkaline